-- Students are provided healthy foods throughout the school day-both through reimbursable school meals and other foods available throughout the school and residential campus-in accordance with Federal and State nutrition standards; - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors: - Students have opportunities to be physically active throughout the day; - School and Residence engages in nutrition and physical activity promotion and other activities that promote student wellness; - Staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school/residence; - The community is engaged in supporting the work of CCFS in creating continuity between school and other settings for students and staff to practice lifelong healthy habits; and - CCFS establishes and maintains an infrastructure for management, oversight, implementation, communication about, and monitoring of the policy and its established goals and objectives.
+- Students are provided healthy foods throughout the school day-both through reimbursable school meals and other foods available throughout the school and residential campus-in accordance with Federal and State nutrition standards.
+Foods and beverages are purchased locally and regionally, whenever possible and economical. - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors. - Students have opportunities to be physically active throughout the day.
+VMS has 30 minutes of recess daily.
+In addition, physical education is taught by a physical education teacher, one to two times per week. - School and Residence engages in nutrition and physical activity promotion and other activities that promote student wellness. - Staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school/residence. - The community is engaged in supporting the work of CCFS in creating continuity between school and other settings for students and staff to practice lifelong healthy habits. - It is our goal to have children, families, and the community be as involved as possible in giving input to The Wellness Policy and in its implementation. - CCFS establishes and maintains an infrastructure for management, oversight, implementation, communication about, and monitoring of the policy and its established goals and objectives.